Chart Color Schemes

 Population growth drivers in Pottsville are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Pottsville's population, as of August 2025, is approximately 14,616.
-This figure represents a growth of 530 people since the 2021 Census, which recorded a population of 14,086.
-The increase is inferred from the estimated resident population of 14,583 in June 2024 and an additional 128 validated new addresses since the Census date.
-This results in a population density ratio of 77 persons per square kilometer.
-Pottsville's growth rate of 3.8% since the 2021 census exceeds both its SA4 region (3.2%) and SA3 area, indicating it is a growth leader.
-Overseas migration contributed approximately 38.8% to overall population gains, though all factors including interstate migration and natural growth were positive.
+Pottsville's population is 14,616 as of August 2025.
+This shows an increase of 530 people since the 2021 Census, which recorded a population of 14,086.
+The change is inferred from ABS data indicating an estimated resident population of 14,583 in June 2024 and validated new addresses totalling 128 since the Census date.
+This results in a density ratio of 77 persons per square kilometer.
+Pottsville's growth rate of 3.8% since the 2021 census exceeds both its SA4 region (3.2%) and SA3 area, indicating it as a growth leader.
+Overseas migration contributed approximately 38.8% to overall population gains recently, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
-Growth rates by age group are applied to all areas for the years 2032 to 2041.
-Based on these trends, Pottsville is expected to grow by approximately 1,636 persons by 2041, reflecting an increase of about 11.0% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a 2021 base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics anticipate an increase just below the median of regional areas nationally, with Pottsville expected to grow by 1,636 persons to 2041 based on latest numbers, reflecting a total increase of 11.0% over those 17 years.

 Frequently Asked Questions - Population